Fashion company makes modesty a mission

 Ansari and a friend started Artizara 15 years ago as a way to creatively celebrate their Muslim identity after the 9/11 terrorist attacks.
 Ansari said the tragedies led much of the American public to think of all Muslims as the same and in a negative light.

-“We were being seen as a collective, but we’re so diverse,” said Ansari, who moved to the U.S. from Pakistan 30 years ago with her husband, cardiologist Athar Ansari.
+“We were being seen as a collective, but we’re so diverse,” said Ansari, who moved to the U.S. from Pakistan in 1990 with her husband of 30 years, cardiologist Athar Ansari.
 “As a Muslim-American, I had a desire to do something about it and fashion was a way to show that diversity.”

 Ansari doesn’t disclose annual sales but she said Artizara is a small company with “moonshot” ambitions thanks to its market potential.